d7chau/sim-activation-check/README.md

 ### Prerequisites

--Windows System
+* Windows System
--Google Chrome
+* Google Chrome
--Signed into your Google account (have access to WirelessSIMLog spreadsheet) -Signed into WHMCS
+* Signed into your Google account (have access to WirelessSIMLog spreadsheet)
+* Signed into WHMCS
--No windows or tabs should be open
+* No windows or tabs should be open
--1680x1050 resolution size (support for more resolution sizes can be implemented in the future)
+* 1680x1050 resolution size (support for more resolution sizes can be implemented in the future)

 ## Built With